roysandeepan9may-cell/roysandeepan.github.io/README.md

                     └──────────────────┘
 ```

-I focus on building systems that are:
+I focus on building systems that are

 - Scalable
 - Secure